mtav/qonwaygameoflife/README.md

-# Qiskit Camp - Hackaton Madrid 2019 - Quantum Game of Life
+# Quantum Games 2022 by Aalto University - Quantum Game of Life

-This repo contains our project: slides & code, for the [Qiskit Hackathon Madrid 2019](https://madrid.qiskit.camp/).

 ## What did we do?

 To apply quantum computing to [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life):
-* First to try to speed up the generation of new cells
-* And then we updated the rules to incorporate quantum physics

-For more details, please have a look to [our presentation](https://raw.githubusercontent.com/qonwaygameoflife/qonwaygameoflife/master/presentation/n_dimensional_quantum_game_of_life.pdf).

 ## Show me the code